menu

 Despite being a small township, Berkeley Heights has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.

-Berkeley Heights is a very ethnically-diverse township.
+Berkeley Heights is an extremely ethnically-diverse township.
 The people who call Berkeley Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Berkeley Heights residents report their race to be White, followed by Asian.
 Important ancestries of people in Berkeley Heights include Italian, Irish, German, English, and Polish.

 The most common language spoken in Berkeley Heights is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Chinese and Arabic.

 Real Estate in Popular Berkeley Heights Neighborhoods